CONS, finance team deliver enduring support

+AIR BASE 201, AGADEZ, Niger – Whether defending the base, caring for Airmen or airlift, deployed Airmen have the same job objective - support the enduring mission.

-The 724th Expeditionary Air Base Squadron acquisition team poses for a photo at Nigerien Air Base 201, Agadez, Niger, April 6, 2021.
-The acquisition flight supports the AB 201 mission by providing full-range financial management assistance and being the acquisitions focal point for commodities, services and construction requirements.
-(Courtesy Photo)
+The 724th Expeditionary Air Base Squadron acquisition team at Nigerien Air Base 201, Agadez, Niger, supports the mission by providing full-range financial management assistance and being the acquisitions focal point for commodities, services and construction requirements.

+This diverse team consists of four members from contracting and one member as a financial management and disbursing agent.
+They are responsible for procuring required goods and services for the entire base.

+Contracting works with the customer to determine their needs and with vendors who can help fulfill those needs.
+The disbursing agent provides the funds that procure those items and services needed by the customer so they can continue and complete their mission.

 |Date Taken: